khoulihan/mkprojectdir/README.md

 ### Project Template

 The project template can be a path to a directory, or the name of a template in the `project_templates` directory in the script's config directory (`~/.config/mkprojectdir` by default).

+A template is just a directory structure with whatever files are required for the project type in question.

+File and directory names in a template can include variables wrapped in braces (e.g. `{Project Name}.md`).
+In this event, values will be requested interactively and these variables will be replaced in the destination.